How to Respond to a Rent Increase Notice

-You’ve just received what every resident dreads from their landlord.
-It’s a rent increase notice.
-Your first instinct out of frustration may be to move out when the lease ends so you don’t pay another dime.
-However, that may not be wise or effective.
-There are many things to consider when you receive a rent increase.
+You’ve just received what every resident dreads from their landlord: a rent increase notice.
+Your first instinct may be to move out when the lease ends so you don’t pay another dime.
+Don’t make the first rash move that comes to mind – there are so many more things to consider when you receive a rent increase.

 Can my landlord increase my rent?